ryc9011/SimplePogoBotManager/README.txt

 then fill out the paths to those files by editing config.bat (To edit config.bat, right click it and then click Edit.)
 For reference, the folder path would look something like this:
-C:\Users\Bob\Release if the location of Necrobot.exe is located at C:\Users\Bob\Release\Necrobot.exe or like this "C:\Users\Bob Johnson\Release" if the location of Necrobot.exe is located at C:\Users\Bob Johnson\Release\Necrobot.exe
+C:\Users\Bob\Release if the location of Necrobot.exe is located at C:\Users\Bob\Release\Necrobot.exe

+**IMPORTANT!** For now please do not place Necrobot.exe in a directory with spaces in between.
+C:\Users\Bob\Release is fine, C:\Users\Bob\Pokemon Bot\Release is not fine.
+I will work on a fix/workaround shortly.

-^^^^ note the use of quotation marks when the directory path has a space/spaces ^^^^ Then, start PogoBotManager.bat to begin!
+Then, start PogoBotManager.bat to begin!
 This program only supports a maximum of 5 accounts at a time.

 Happy botting!